pavenvivek/BinSimStack-RAID-2025/README.md

 python3 eval_cmb.py
 ```

 Note: Set the weights for different models (refer to the paper) inside utils_top_stat.py (line 283 to 285).
+Also, db_files.tar.xz file contains the output for the above steps for OpenSSL and Flatten.

 ## Sample output for OpenSSL and Flatten